Neuro-Oncology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Diffuse midline gliomas harboring the H3 K27M mutation, when located in the brainstem, were previously classified as brainstem gliomas or diffuse intrinsic pontine gliomas.
-The proposed cell of origin is a neural precursor-like cell in the ventral pons expressing nestin and OLIG2 (22).
-Tumors harboring this mutation can arise elsewhere in the nervous system.
-The most common locations are brainstem, thalamus, and spinal cord (20).
+Diffuse midline gliomas harboring the H3 K27M mutation potentially comprise a variety of subtypes of gliomas.
+One important subset was previously classified as brainstem gliomas or diffuse intrinsic pontine gliomas.
+The proposed cell of origin is a neural precursor-like cell in the ventral pons expressing nestin and OLIG-2 (36).
+The most common locations are the brainstem, thalamus, and spinal cord (34).

 Pediatric-type diffuse high-grade gliomas | Genes/Molecular Profiles Characteristically Altered |